data-cleaning/lintools/README.md

 ### Installation

 This package is under development and not on CRAN yet.
-You can install the latest beta version from my [drat](https://cran.rstudio.com/web/packages/drat/index.html) repo as follows (first install `drat` if you don't already have it).
+You can install the latest beta version from our [drat](https://cran.rstudio.com/web/packages/drat/index.html) repo as follows (first install `drat` if you don't already have it).
 ```